 How the Red Cross is spending money in Ukraine

+Ukraine is desperate for help.
+Its economy is devastated, compared to the likes of the 1930s depression in America.
 The humanitarian work inside Ukraine is where aid is needed most.
-It is getting our donations to work inside Ukraine that will do the most good.
+Getting our donations to work inside Ukraine will do the most good.

 “The greatest needs are undoubtedly in places with active warfare that our team cannot reach.
 Civilians trapped in besieged cities need safe passage to locations of the choice.”